ViacomInc/data-point/packages/data-point/README.md

 ### <a name="entity-reducer">EntityReducer</a>

-An EntityReducer is the actual implementation of an entity.
-When implementing an EntityReducer, you are actually passing the current [Accumulator](#accumulator) Object to an entity spec, to become its current Accumulator object.
+An EntityReducer is used to execute an entity with the current [Accumulator](#accumulator) as the input.

+Appending `[]` to an entity reducer will map the given entity to each element of an input array.
+If the current accumulator value is not an array, the reducer will return `undefined`.

 For information about supported (built-in) entities, see the [Entities](#entities) Section.